thin-edge/thin-edge.io/crates/core/tedge_api/goals.md

 - How to extend the `MessageKind` type?
     - The enum itself is `#[non_exhaustive]`, but extending it still requires a whole developer story
+    - What is the process of adding new variants?
 - How does the IO interface look like for external plugins?
+    - Which ones should exist?
+Just StdIO at first, HTTP maybe later?

 # Future possibilities